rt-rtos/IoT25S-Projekt1-G1/README.md

 and nutrient water temperature (NTC thermistor), validates the readings and publishes them over MQTT.

+## Plain-language descriptions for the project board

+A few terms that appear throughout, explained once:

+- The node: the Arduino Uno R4 WiFi board with the three sensors on it.
+- Indoor sensor (SHT40): measures air temperature and humidity inside the grow space.
+We do not have the physical part yet, so the firmware contains a software stand-in (the "emulator") that produces realistic fake readings.
+- Outdoor sensor (DS18B20): a digital temperature sensor on a cable, measuring air temperature outside the grow space.
+- Water sensor (NTC): a small resistor whose resistance changes with temperature, sealed into a waterproof probe and dipped in the nutrient water.
+- The broker (Mosquitto): a small message post office on a PC.
+The node sends its readings there; the backend picks them up.
+- The backend (Node-RED + SQLite): the program that receives the readings, stores them in a database file, and shows them on a web dashboard.
+- Fault code: a small number attached to each reading that says "this value is fine" (0) or why it is not (sensor missing, out of range, and so on).

+---

 ## Build

 PlatformIO project.
 Install the PlatformIO IDE extension in VS Code or